 “How long have you been driving for Lyft?”

 In no particular order, often in scattershot repetition, those are the top four questions I get asked during every ride.
 Sometimes I get asked all four questions on the same trip.

 Strangers asking questions isn’t so much born from sincere curiosity as a launching platform.
 People really want to talk about themselves.
 They desire to share their problems.
 Admittedly, my patience with this quickly wears thin.
 Hey, I’ve got my own problems.
-I don’t bore you with my shit.
+I won’t bore you with my shit.
 So, get your weight off my shoulders.
-You think you got issues?
+Do you think you got issues?
 Hell, I’m driving for Lyft.

 I’m no amateur therapist.
 I’d rather sit in silence and vegetate with my own thoughts than engage in small talk.
 In fact, I love silence.
 Why move air with your mouth and make sound waves when just about everything sputtered will totally be erased from memory just seconds later?
 That’s small talk.
 And, I hate small talk.